sumone-compbio/DGE-Analysis-using-Snakemake-R/README.md

 #### 3) MA plots for each condition compared to control, i.e., EV in this study.

 ##### IGH vs EV
 We're interested in outliers here.
-Outliers at the top are overexpressed genes and the outliers at the bottom are underexpressed genes.
+Outliers at the top are overexpressed genes, and the outliers at the bottom are underexpressed genes.
 ![igh_vs_ev](https://github.com/user-attachments/assets/f52b491a-f95f-406c-9b1e-d28f79bca2a7)

 Similarly, MA plots for other conditions can be drawn following the code in the deseq2.R file.